 Make Crackled Mocha Cookies

-Edited by Rebecca M., Anonymous, Robbi, Lynn and 2 others
+Edited by Rebecca M., Robbi, Lynn, Rob and 1 other

 While this isn't a traditional Christmas cookie recipe, it certainly makes a lovely addition to the trays or tins of cookies that we love to share with friends and neighbors during the holidays.
 The rich chocolate flavor with just a hint of coffee combines with a brownie-like texture to make these cookies a hit with the whole family.
 Even though they are a very tender cookie, they travel well and make great gifts to give your holidays visitors when they stop by.
 The dough does require a couple of hours in the refrigerator before it can be easily handled, but with the powdered sugar to give the cookies a "crackled" appearance, there is no need for additional decorating time.
 If you are looking for new cookie recipes this year, this is one that will almost certainly become a family favorite.

 - Makes 4 to 5 dozen cookies, depending on the size.

 - 1/2 cup (1 stick) butter, no substitutions

 - 5 oz. unsweetened baking chocolate (5 1-oz. squares)